pcrxn/msc-thesis/README.md

 # My MSc thesis

-References are in BibLaTex format.
+References are in BibLaTeX format.
-LaTeX distribution used was TinyTex (installed via R).
-Text was written and compiled within Atom text editor using the package `latex`, and with `language-latex` for syntax highlighting.

 For citations, the following packages are required (in addition to the core TinyTex build):
   * `biber`